Variational Inference for Deblending Crowded Starfields: The Variational Distribution

-The central quantity in Bayesian statistics is the posterior distribution $p(z|x)$.
-However, in many nontrivial probabilistic models, including our own, the posterior distribution is intractable to calculate.
-Calculation of the posterior requires us to compute the marginal likelihood, $p(x)$, which involves integrating over the latent variable $z$.
+The central quantity in Bayesian statistics is the posterior distribution $p(z\mid x)$.
+However, in many nontrivial probabilistic models, including our own, the posterior distribution is intractable to calculate---it requires us to compute the marginal likelihood, $p(x)$, which involves integrating over the latent variable $z$.
 In our model, the latent variable space is high dimensional: it is the set of all catalogs.
 Approximate methods such as MCMC and variational inference are therefore required.

-Variational inference~\citep{Jordan_intro_vi, Wainwrite_graph_models_vi, Blei_2017_vi_review} posits a family of distributions $\mathcal{Q}$ and seeks the distribution $q^*\in \mathcal{Q}$ that is closest to the exact posterior in $\KL$ divergence. $\mathcal{Q}$ is chosen such that $q^*$ will not be too difficult to find via optimization.
-We index the distributions in $\mathcal{Q}$ using a real-valued vector $\eta$, then seek $\eta^*$ satisfying
+Variational inference~\citep{Jordan_intro_vi, Wainwrite_graph_models_vi, Blei_2017_vi_review} posits a family of distributions $\mathcal{Q}$ and seeks the distribution $q^*\in \mathcal{Q}$ that is ``closest" to the exact posterior in $\KL$ divergence.
+The defined divergence and the family $\mathcal{Q}$ are chosen such that minimizer $q^*$ will not be too difficult to find via optimization.
+We index the distributions in $\mathcal{Q}$ using a real-valued vector $\eta$, in which case solving for the optimal variational distribution $q_{\eta^*}$ becomes a numerical optimization problem.